Rina-Irene-arch/Predicting_Olympic_Medal_Counts_ML_DL_Intern_Project/README.md

    - Neural Network: Build a basic feedforward neural network using a library like TensorFlow or Keras.
 Experiment with different architectures, such as varying the number of layers and neurons.
    - Hyperparameter Tuning: Adjust hyperparameters (e.g., learning rate, number of epochs) to optimize model performance.
 5. **Model Evaluation**
-o Performance Metrics: Evaluate the performance of all models using MAE, Mean Squared Error (MSE), and R-squared. o Model Comparison: Compare the performance of machine learning models (Linear Regression, Decision Trees, Random Forest) with deep learning models (Neural Networks).
+   - Performance Metrics: Evaluate the performance of all models using MAE, Mean Squared Error (MSE), and R-squared.
+   - Model Comparison: Compare the performance of machine learning models (Linear Regression, Decision Trees, Random Forest) with deep learning models (Neural Networks).
+6. **Interpretation and Insights**
-6. Interpretation and Insights o Feature Importance: Analyze which features are most influential in predicting the number of medals. o Model Interpretation: Discuss the results of different models and what they reveal about the factors affecting Olympic success.
+   - Feature Importance: Analyze which features are most influential in predicting the number of medals.
+   - Model Interpretation: Discuss the results of different models and what they reveal about the factors affecting Olympic success.
+7. **Documentation and Presentation**
-7. Documentation and Presentation o Report: Write a detailed report covering data preprocessing, model building, evaluation, and insights.
+   - Report: Write a detailed report covering data preprocessing, model building, evaluation, and insights.
 Include visualizations and explanations.